bediger4000/tree_symmetry/README.md

 and the idea that both comparison nodes can refer to the same node exist, the interviewer might get to see if the candidate can demonstrate a little insight.

-A non-recursive solution might be given extra points.
+A [non-recursive solution](sym_iterative.go) might be given extra points.
+It's basically the same as a depth-first traverse of a binary tree, except that the code has to keep track of two nodes in the tree to compare.
+An iterative solution would require more "infrastructure" code, a stack or queue to keep track of pairs of nodes-to-compare, but none of this is very special code.

 Overall, a decent problem for an interview, I think.